bjornsiv/GPA-calculator/README.md

 ## csv structure

-The csv consists of 3 columns:
+The csv consists of 3 columns:<br/>
     <br/>**Name** is the Subjects Name
     <br/>**Grade** must be: 'A', 'B', 'C', 'D', 'E', 'Pass'
     <br/>**Points** is the subjects credit